Meet Tolga Senel of El Turco Coffee

 I let the grind bloom for about 2 minutes before pouring the rest of the water in the press.
 Then, I press down about halfway to allow the beans to get fully saturated for another 2 minutes.
 Then, I bring the press back up to the top and press all the way down.
 I let it brew for about another 4 minutes before pouring.

-To that, the roast that Tolga sent me is a Columbian bean, medium roast.
+To that, the roast that Tolga sent me is a Colombia bean, medium roast.
 Now, I will say I am not a coffee grader.
 My expertise is contingency planning and emergency readiness, although I am learning a lot about how to detect the various notes from the roast.

 I really enjoyed this coffee!
 It brewed very well and was very smooth.
 I typically do not use any sweetener in my coffee and for an iced latte, I use unsweetened almond milk.
 This roast did not need any sweetener and I will definitely be making this again.
 Here’s a short video of how that went.